Hamzabaloch08/Hamzabaloch08/README.md

   Here are some ideas to get you started:

-- 👨‍💻 All of my projects are available at <a href="https://hamzabaloch-portfolio.netlify.app/">Hamza Baloch</a>
+- 👨‍💻 All of my projects are available at <a href="https://hamzabaloch-portfolio.netlify.app/">Hamza Baloch</a> not complete or responsive
 - 🔭 I’m currently working on **JAVASCRIPT**
 - 🌱 I’m currently learning **JAVASCRIPT**
 - 💬 Ask me about **JAVASCRIPT**